gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 manner that makes homogeneous tuples easier to write and compose better with the rest of the language.
 The specific list of proposed changes are:

-+ The addition of syntactic sugar for declaring homogeneous tuples to ease declaring large homogeneous tuples
++ The addition of syntactic sugar for declaring homogeneous tuples easing the declaration of large tuples.
 + Introducing a new `HomogeneousTuple` protocol.
 This protocol will extend `RandomAccessCollection` and `MutableCollection` allowing for homogeneous tuples to be used as collections and access contiguous storage.
 It will also